NoraCodes/pyparens/README.md

 # PyParens
 A Lisp written in Python.
 It is designed to have access to variables created in the Python script from which it is run.
+While the interpreter does have its own symbol table (so defining a name `var` will not overwrite the variable `var` in the Python script), if a symbol isn't found in the table, it will be looked for in the global context of the Python script from which the interpreter was called.
+This is mostly useful for creating functions in Python and then calling them in PyParens.

 It currently has a major problem, namely how to extract things with the dot syntax, which is kind of a big deal in Python.